iandrosov/iandrosov.github.io/_posts/2017-08-20-Test-LEX-Component.md

 Internal Salesforce Error: 173417772-1404 (604027281) (604027281)
 ```

-IMPORTANT fact if I use exact Salesforce example class and test that unit test will work.
-However, for some reason that test does NOT run/test `aura.redirect(checkEmailRef);` line of code it is ignored.
-But on my custom controller code it exevcuted this code and has an error.
+IMPORTANT fact if I use this exact Salesforce example class and run that unit test, it will work.
+However, for some reason that test does NOT run/test `aura.redirect(checkEmailRef);` line of code, it is ignored in Salesforce created class.
+But on my own custom controller code it executed this code and has an error.

 One simple way I found to avoid this error and provide effective test coverage is NOT to RUN `aura.redirect` during unit tests `Test.isRunningTest()`.
 This means making conditional code that is a bit ugly but in this case needed to move forward.
 Here is fixed code and unit test that worked.